 Several hotspots were identified, per site and per production type, but also for the overall southern Benin vegetable market gardening activity.
-For instance, the input of mineral fertilisers and organic matter to soils is generally high, yet among the 69 production units inventoried, only two exceeded the recommended dose for mineral fertiliser and five that for organic fertiliser.
+For instance, the input of mineral fertilisers and organic matter to soils is generally high, yet amongst the 69 production units inventoried, only two exceeded the recommended dose for mineral fertiliser and five that for organic fertiliser.
 At any rate, impacts are dominated by direct emissions from fertilisation and by fuel consumption for water pumping.

-Despite the absence of significant differences among production system types regarding the contents of both β -Carotene and polyphenols, the nutritional indices depicted in Fig. 3 suggest at least marginal differences across types regarding the overall nutritional value of carrot and tomato across types.
+Despite the absence of significant differences amongst production types regarding the contents of both β -carotene and polyphenols, the nutritional indices depicted in Fig. 3 suggest at least marginal differences across production types regarding the overall nutritional value of carrot and tomato across production types.
 Based on the limited data available, it cannot be stated that such differences are statistically significant.
+A recent review suggests that, in general terms, the existing evidence does not allow to state that organic food consumption is more beneficial for human health than conventional food intake (Vigar et al. 2020).